contrast-zone/t-rewriter.js/draft/co-rewrite.md

 ## 2. deriving co-rewrite programming framework

-In logic, we differentiate two kinds of proofs: constructive proofs that describe what *is*, and proofs by contradiction that describe what *is not*.
-Co-rewrite, with its dual reasoning, takes a hybrid approach.
-For reasoning about input types it uses constructive proofs, and for reasoning about output types it uses proofs by contradiction.
-In practice, these two kinds of proving processes may be implemented by the same algorithm by internally dualizing rules.

 Co-rewrite resembles a kind of restricted logic based on four operators: [and](https://en.wikipedia.org/wiki/Logical_conjunction), [or](https://en.wikipedia.org/wiki/Logical_disjunction), [impl](https://en.wikipedia.org/wiki/Material_conditional); and [nimpl](https://en.wikipedia.org/wiki/Converse_nonimplication).
 Notice that there is no [negation](https://en.wikipedia.org/wiki/Negation) operator in co-rewrite.
-Rule input sides use and, or, and impl operators; rule output sides use their duals: or, and, nimpl, respectively.
-All these operators combine in a certain way which requires rule input sides to hold [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) of data, and rule output sides to hold [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) of its elements.
+These operators combine in a certain way which requires rule input sides to hold [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) of data, and rule output sides to hold [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) of its elements.
+Rule input sides use and, or, impl operators; rule output sides use their duals: or, and, nimpl, respectively.
 This setup consistently aligns implicative with its dual, co-implicative proving technique.

 In the following section, we describe in detail how rules in co-rewrite are derived.